 When you’re at a loss for which healthy foods to feed your toddler, this list of 100 healthy foods for toddlers is a great place to start.
-You’ll find healthy kid’s food including fruits, vegetables, whole grains, legumes, dairy, meat, and more!
+You’ll find healthy food for kids including fruits, vegetables, whole grains, legumes, dairy, meat, and more!

 It’s so much fun to start solids with babies because they are eager to eat most things (and because they haven’t yet learned how to talk!).
 I think if we channel that energy as we continue to feed our 1, 2, and 3 year olds, it might help us to feel optimistic about serving them a range of healthy foods.
-A key to this is avoiding food ruts—and trying not to serve the same 3 foods all the time.
+A key to this is avoiding food ruts.

 Remember when you fed your baby something and they spit it out?
-It wasn’t the end of the world and in many cases, it was funny.
+It wasn’t the end of the world!
 We simply cleaned it up and tried again another time—which can be a great tactic to use with toddler foods.
-Remember: Just because your toddler didn’t want or like something today doesn’t mean that they won’t ever eat it!
+Remember: Just because your one year old (or two or three year old) didn’t want or like something today doesn’t mean that they won’t ever eat it!

 100 Healthy Foods for Toddlers